Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: -adic variational filtered log hard Lefschetz conjecture

-\begin{coro} Let the notations be as in {\rm (\ref{conj:lhpilc})} if there exists an exact closed point $t\in S(T)^{\nat}$ such that the fiber ${\cal X}_t$ of ${\cal X}$ over $t$ is the log special fiber of a projective strict semistable family over a complete discrete valuation ring of equal characteristic or mixed characteristics. \end{coro} \begin{proof} In \cite{np} and \cite{nb} we have prove that the conjecture (\ref{conj:lhpilc}) (1) is true if there exists an exact closed point $t\in S(T)^{\nat}$ such that the fiber ${\cal X}_t$ of ${\cal X}$ over $t$ is the log special fiber of a projective strict semistable family over a complete discrete valuation ring of equal characteristic or mixed characteristics.
-Now (\ref{coro:nilll}) follows (\ref{theo:llh}). \end{proof}
+\begin{coro} Let the notations be as in {\rm (\ref{conj:lhpilc})} if there exists an exact closed point $t$ of each connected component of $S(T)^{\nat}$ such that the fiber ${\cal X}_t$ of ${\cal X}$ over $t$ is the log special fiber of a projective strict semistable family over a complete discrete valuation ring of equal characteristic or mixed characteristics. \end{coro} \begin{proof} In \cite[(5.5.19)]{nb} (resp.~\cite[(5.5.16)]{nb}) we have proved that the conjecture (\ref{conj:lhpilc}) (1) is true if there exists an exact closed point $t$ of each connected component of $S(T)^{\nat}$ such that the fiber ${\cal X}_t$ of ${\cal X}$ over $t$ is the log special fiber of a projective strict semistable family over a complete discrete valuation ring of mixed characteristics (resp.~equal characteristic).
+Now (\ref{coro:nilll}) follows from (\ref{theo:llh}). \end{proof}